isaacatwork/aws-py-lambda-container/README.md

  curl -XPOST "http://localhost:9001/2015-03-31/functions/function/invocations" -d '{"years_of_service": 5, "bucket":"testbucket", "key": "sample.parquet","destination": "s3://testbucket/sample_result.csv"}'
  ```

-Open a http://localhost:8081/minio/ in a browser.
-Use credentials in the .env file to login and you should see the source and result file in the bucket.
+Open http://localhost:8081/minio/ in a browser.
+Use credentials in the .env file to login and you should see the source and result files in the bucket.